-Scroll Down to View Current Employment Opportunities:
+Scroll Down to View Current Employment Opportunities

-- Housing Options Coordinator
+- Community Options Supervisor

 WestMass ElderCare is a dynamic human service agency comprised of a caring, competent and professional staff.
 Direct care staff receive satisfaction from providing needed services to elders and disabled individuals in our area.
 Support staff know that they provide the necessary infrastructure to make WestMass ElderCare’s mission a reality.
 In addition to a salary commensurate with the responsibilities and qualifications necessary for the job, the following benefits are provided for full time staff:

 Health Insurance – Three generous plans to choose from.